Category: The Devil’s Playbook

 God’s divine plan always involves moving us from the pit of self-pity back onto the path of our calling.

-God’s divine plan for our despondency is always restoration, but that restoration usually involves returning to our God-given purpose.
+God’s plan for our despondency is always restoration, but that restoration usually involves returning to our God-given purpose.
 He tells Elijah to go back and actively anoint the next generation of leaders.
 He gently moves Elijah from the pit of self-pity back onto the path of the broader plan.

 The Counter-Playbook for Despondency